sey-kh/internship-tw/report.md

 ### 2.1 Data normalization ###

 We do normalizing our stock price data into a range of (0,1) by using `MinMaxScaler(feature_range=(0,1))`.
-We're converting various values into a range (0,1) so that deep learning can visualize pattern of samples better.
+We're converting various values into a range (0,1) so that deep learning can visualize the pattern of samples better.

 Training set and Test set are being normalized every sample.